nishadi/f-measure/README.md

 # f-measure

-This is a Python package consisting of the implementation of the Google Scholar scraping code corresponding to the DMKD paper on F-measure.
+This is a Python package providing an implementation of the Google Scholar scraping code to obtain counts for the F-measure over time.

 ## Dependencies